istio/istio.io/content/en/blog/2026/retirement-of-gcp/index.md

 ---
-title: "An update on our move to AWS"
+title: "ACTION REQUIRED FOR GOOGLE CONTAINER REGISTRY USERS, scream tests, and our move to AWS"
 description: What you can do with your Helm charts and signing keys to ensure you are not impacted by the migration to AWS.
 publishdate: 2026-08-21
 attribution: Steven Jin (Microsoft), Keith Mattix (Solo.io)